D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 140001000    }
 ```

-Function `sub_140001260` is also not very complicated.
-The function creates a `sha256` hash of our commandline argument (`DEKRYPT`).
-We know that it's a sha256 hash because the second parameter of [`CryptCreateHash`](https://learn.microsoft.com/en-us/windows/win32/api/wincrypt/nf-wincrypt-cryptcreatehash) is `0x800c` which corresponds to `CALG_SHA_256`.
+Function `sub_140001260` is also not too complicated.
+The function creates a `SHA256` hash of our commandline argument (`DEKRYPT`).
+We know that it's a SHA256 hash because the second parameter of [`CryptCreateHash`](https://learn.microsoft.com/en-us/windows/win32/api/wincrypt/nf-wincrypt-cryptcreatehash) is `0x800c` which corresponds to `CALG_SHA_256`.

 ```c
 140001260    BOOL sub_140001260(char* arg1)